-In various spots such as writing a research paper, we look and pull selective data from various sources as it assists in supporting our theme.
+In various spots, such as writing a research paper, we look at and pull selective data from multiple sources as it assists in supporting our theme.

-On the other hand, Summarizing is after you use your own words to extend the key points or main arguments of the initial text, considerably reducing its length.
+On the other hand, Summarizing is after you use your own words to extend the initial text’s key points or main arguments, considerably reducing its length.

 Comparison Table